 FWS is money paid to undergraduate students for work at a part-time job on-campus.
 The federal government and UIC fund the program.
-Students interested in FWS must request it on their award letters.
+Students interested in FWS must request it on their financial aid notifications.
 Students offered FWS must secure jobs on their own, hourly wages vary.
 To search for a FWS job, visit the Office of Student Employment website.

 FWS employees are paid by direct deposit every two weeks – funds do not go towards tuition charges with the University.
 FWS earnings are taxable income and must be reported when filing.
 On the following year’s FAFSA student can indicate the amount earned from FWS and it will be subtracted from their income without decreasing eligibility for financial aid.

 The SFAS recruits literacy and math tutors for the America Reads program each year.
 The positions involve tutoring in family literacy centers or a Chicago Public School (CPS) site.
-All sites are within 3-4 miles of UIC’s east campus.
-Tutors earn $13.00/hour.
+All sites are within 4 miles of UIC’s east campus.
+Tutors earn $16.17/hour.